chrisRduckworth/chrisRduckworth.github.io/README.md

 This is the repo for my portfolio page.
 The live version is available at [chrisrduckworth.github.io](chrisrduckworth.github.io).

-In an effort to future proof the site, the skill and project elements are rendered programmatically.
-This is so when I update it I will only need to update `projects.json`.
+In order to make updating my skills and projects easily, they are generated programatically from `projects.json`.
+The components which do this are `Skills.jsx` and `Project.jsx`.
+This is the part of the site I'm most pleased with.